Skip to content

 Short answers, pulled from the story.

-Why did David Lean stop making films for fourteen years starting in 1970?
+What caused David Lean to stop making films for fourteen years?